01709 524302

 3 & 4 YEAR OLDS

-15 Funded Hours - For all children the term following their 3rd birthday.
+All Parents - For all children the term following their 3rd birthday can claim 15hrs of subsidised funding towards childcare costs.

-30 Hours Funded Childcare - For eligible children.
+For all children in a working household, following the term after their 3rd birthday can claim 30 hours of subsidised funding towards childcare costs.
 (Generally, both parents must be working more than 16 hours a week and earning no more than £100,000 each)

 UNIVERSAL CREDIT CAN HELP WITH YOUR CHILDCARE COSTS